Ranunculus californicus

 Uses (San Mateo County Parks prohibits removal of any natural material)

-- Native people collected the seeds for pinole (Anderson 2005)
+- Collected the seeds for pinole (Anderson 2005)

 - Pinole is a general term for various flours made from the ground, toasted seeds of wildflowers and grasses, eaten dry or moistened and shaped into balls or cakes